 To find out more about research results that are available online, see the list below.

-Disciplinary Alternative Education Programs in
+Disciplinary Alternative Education Programs in Texas

 Almost 10 years ago, IDRA gave voice to the thousands of Texas public school students who were being criminalized, ostracized and stigmatized for “offenses” that were formerly managed by a simple timeout or even a visit to the principal’s office with its seminal assessment of Texas DAEPs.
 IDRA’s latest policy update released March 2009, shows that in the last decade, more than three quarters of a million students have been sent to DAEPs.
 Four out of five students of them are not there because of serious offenses.
 Put simply, DAEPs are a mess.
 They don’t work for kids, they don’t work for schools, and they don’t work for Texas.
 Read Disciplinary Alternative Education Programs in Texas – A 2009 Update (pdf).

 Education of English Language Learners in U.S. and Texas Schools

 With the current dismal state of English language learner education, major changes in state policy and local school and district practices are essential.
 IDRA’s latest policy update released April 2009, shows that huge achievement gaps among limited-English-proficient students and non-LEP students at the middle and high school level in particular show need for changes in policy, teacher training and evaluation.
 Also, IDRA presents a research-based framework that provides guidance for design, implementation and evaluation of an effective English language learner program.
 See IDRA’s policy and research work for English language learner education.
 Read Education of English Language Learners in U.S. and Texas Schools – Where We Are, What We Have Learned and Where We Need to Go from Here – A 2009 Update (pdf).